-Noncontrolling interests in the Company's condensed consolidated financial statements represents a 5.5% interest not owned by Texas Water in a consolidated subsidiary.
-Since the Company controls this subsidiary, its financial statements are consolidated with those of the Company, and the noncontrolling owner's 5.5% share of the subsidiary's net assets and results of operations is deducted and reported as noncontrolling interests on the condensed consolidated balance sheet and as net loss attributable to noncontrolling interests in the condensed consolidated statement of operations.
+Noncontrolling interests in the Company's condensed consolidated financial statements represents a 5.5%^{7.4%} interest not owned by Texas Water in a consolidated subsidiary.
+Texas Water obtained control over the subsidiary on May 1, 2021.
+Since the Company controls this subsidiary, its financial statements are consolidated with those of the Company, and the noncontrolling owner's 5.5%^{7.4%} share of the subsidiary's net assets and results of operations is deducted and reported as noncontrolling interests on the condensed consolidated balance sheet Condensed Consolidated Balance Sheet and as net loss attributable to noncontrolling interests in the condensed consolidated statement Condensed Consolidated Statement of operations.
+Operations.
 The Company reports noncontrolling interests in consolidated entities as a component of equity separate from the Company's equity.
-The Company's net income attributable to California Water Service Group excludes the net loss attributable to the noncontrolling interests.
+The Company's net income (loss) attributable to California Water Service Group excludes the net loss attributable to the noncontrolling interests.